czanoli/ETH-Computational-Intelligence-Lab-2024/README.md

     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── data           <- Scripts and config to download or generate data
+        |   ├── generate_dataset.py
+        |   ├── config.yml
+        |   ├── vocabulary.py
+        │   └── preprocess_train.py
         │
         ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
         │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+        ├── models         <- Scripts and config to train models and then use trained models to make │   │                 predictions
+        │   ├── download_glove_fasttext.py
+        │   ├── config.yml
-        │   ├── predict_model.py
+        │   ├── predict.py
-        │   └── train_model.py
+        │   └── train.py
         │
         └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py